-A raft slab is reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.
+A raft slab is a reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.

-Usually a raft slab is used as the foundation for new houses and extensions.
+Usually, a raft slab is used as the foundation for new houses and extensions.
 Raft slabs in Australia are designed to comply with Australian standard AS2870.

 At Cornell Engineers, we call the strengthening beams strip footings (because they run in parallel strips).
 The beams around the outside are called edge beams.

 The slab portion of a raft footing and slab is normally 100mm (4 inches) thick.

 Sometimes the slab is made thicker, up to 150mm (8 inches) thick, to make it stronger or able to span further.